What are the essential vitamins and minerals for hair growth and a healthy scalp?

 Stronger Shaft and healthy Scalp equals healthy hair.

-In this Article, causes for unhealthy scalp and hair fall will be discussed.
+In this Article, the causes of unhealthy scalp and hair fall will be discussed.
 It also contains information on essential vitamins and their sources in order to gain healthy hair.

 If we talk about hair or scalp health and growth according to Ayurvedic aspects, then one thing that affects the most is doshas.